 Moon Flash Kick

 Keeping it going, Light-footed itself is a tier 2 tripod, which can only be accessed after leveling Moon Flash Kick to level 7.
-With only having one rank, its main focus is on enhancing the overall AoE radius by 30%, which will inevitably increase damage output.
+With only one rank, its main focus is on enhancing the overall AoE radius by 30%, which will inevitably increase damage output.
 Rapid kick damage is also improved by 100%, enough to murder enemies in their sight.

 Full Moon Kick